FarronF/limerick-council-meetings/meetings/2015/02/16-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District - 19th January 2015.md

 00/2987 for demolition of existing 2 storey dwelling and retail unit,

+construction of 6 commercial units, 7 apartments, 11 No. terraced houses.
+---
-construction of 6 commercial units, 7 apartments, 11 No. terraced houses.--- This area would therefore not be suitable to accommodate a car park.
+This area would therefore not be suitable to accommodate a car park.

 It should be noted that the proposed Patrickswell Local Area Plan 2015 -